Puri Lukisan Museum

-The Puri Lukisan Ratna Wartha Museum (Museum Puri Lukisan Ratna Warna; Balinese script: ᬫᬸᬲᬾᬬᬸᬫ᭄ᬧᬸᬭᬶᬮᬸᬓᬶᬲᬦ᭄ᬭᬢ᭄ᬦᬯᬃᬡ) is the oldest art museum in Bali which specialize in modern traditional Balinese paintings and wood carvings.
+The Puri Lukisan Ratna Wartha Museum (Museum Puri Lukisan Ratna Warna; Balinese script: ᬫᬸᬲᬾᬬᬸᬫ᭄ᬧᬸᬭᬶᬮᬸᬓᬶᬲᬦ᭄ᬭᬢ᭄ᬦᬯᬃᬡ) is an art museum in Ubud, Bali, Indonesia, specializing in traditional and modern Balinese painting and wood carving.
 The museum is located in Ubud, Bali, Indonesia.
-It is home to the finest collection of modern traditional Balinese painting and wood carving on the island, spanning from the pre-Independence war (1930–1945) to the post-Independence war (1945 – present) era.
-The collection includes important examples of all of the artistic styles in Bali including the Sanur, Batuan, Ubud, Young Artist and Keliki schools.
+Its collection includes Balinese paintings and wood carving from the 1930s onwards.
+Works in the collection represent the Sanur, Batuan, Ubud, Young Artist and Keliki schools.

 History

 Mr. Jero Wacik, Minister of Culture and Tourism of Indonesia at the 50th Anniversary of Museum Puri Lukisan on July 14, 2008.
 Shown are the photographs of the two founders of the Museum: the Dutch artist Rudolf Bonnet (left) and the King of Ubud - Tjokorda Gde Agung Sukawati (right).